← Back to Hub Next: Module 02 →

 The Manifesto

-Barlow's "Declaration of the Independence of Cyberspace" was written in response to the Telecommunications Act.
+Barlow's "Declaration of the Independence of Cyberspace" was written in response to the Telecommunications Act and the broader cyber-libertarian mood of the mid-1990s.
 It articulated a vision of the internet as a separate realm—immaterial, borderless, and beyond the reach of traditional governments.
-The language echoed the American Declaration of Independence, positioning cyberspace as a new frontier for human liberation.
+The language echoed the American Declaration of Independence, turning a historically specific network architecture into a universal political manifesto.

 The Myth of Immateriality